 Whether Jimi Hendrix knew this or not, we'll never know.
 He only knew the art he created was the art he loved, and he didn't seem too concerned with what other people thought of it.

-Hendrix died of a drug overdose 37 years ago this year.
+Hendrix died of a drug overdose 47 years ago today (September 18).
 Perhaps it was accidental, perhaps not.
 It would be monotonous to sit here and lament at lives lost too young; at bright flames who were extinguished just as they were warming the hands of those that needed them.

-Jimi Hendrix has always felt iconic to me.
+Jimi Hendrix is an unmistakable icon.
 His music symbolized the era he lived in.
 He represented the youth of the times in more ways than one, yet he seemed useless without a guitar.
 He wasn't a public speaker.
 He wasn't much of a vocalist either, often forgetting lyrics to the song he was singing.
 But few painted the canvas of silence like Jimi.
 Few manipulated the guitar in a way that puzzled thousands who had always done it the same way.
 It was chaotic but melodic.
 Hendrix knew it.
 He once said "You have to go on and be crazy.
 Craziness is like heaven."